hirosystems/chainhook/docs/how-to-guides/run-chainhook-as-a-service-using-bitcoind.md

 The following is an example of predicate design where you define the start block with a scope and let the chainhook post the events to the local server.

-In your terminal, navigate to your project directory and run the command below to generate a sample JSON file with predicates.
+In your terminal, run the command below to generate a sample JSON file with predicates.

 `$ chainhook predicates new ordinals_protocol.json --bitcoin`